MShariqShoaib/DL/README.md

 Precision by this proposed method was as high up to 0.94.

 ## Framework
-Tensorflow Keras, Numpy, Matplotlib and other  dependencies you have latest numpy.
+Tensorflow Keras, Numpy, Matplotlib and other  dependencies.
-Connect Kernal with Jupyter Notebook and Run :)
 ### How to Run?
-Use Anaconda 3 with default environment and make sure
+Use Anaconda 3 with default environment and make sure you have latest numpy.
+Connect Kernal with Jupyter notebook and Run :)

 ## Methodology
 ### 1 Pre-processing